kmyafi/Emotion-Analysis/README.md

-# Analisis & Klasifikasi Emosi Data Tweet Berbahasa Indonesia dengan Metode Ekstraksi Fitur
+# Analysis & Classification of Emotions in Indonesian Tweet Data using the Feature Extraction Method
 Multiclass classification task to perform emotion analysis of tweet using NLP

 > **Objectives :**